angelaambroz/uwezoheat/README.md

 ### To Do
 1. Giant, transparent colored circle following the cursor around.
-2. `ogr2ogr` the Kenya county shapefiles.
+2. ~~`ogr2ogr` the Kenya county shapefiles.~~
-3.
+3. Merge the shapefile county data with the enrolment data.
+4. ~~Check the GEOjsoning worked.~~
+5. Bounded box scale thing.